 The first presentation, by Dr. Wes Kassouf (Canada), was on five practice-changing advances on the horizon for BCa, all five of which are influenced by the recent availability of immunotherapy.
-The first of these is a move toward increasingly conservative management options for BCG-unresponsive disease.
-Only valrubicin is FDA-approved for BCG-refractory carcinoma in situ, and this approval was based on a disease-free rate of only 4% at 24 months.
+The first of these is a move toward increasingly conservative management options for bacillus Calmette-Guérin (BCG)-unresponsive disease.
+Only valrubicin is US Food and Drug Administration (FDA)-approved for BCG-refractory carcinoma in situ, and this approval was based on a disease-free rate of only 4% at 24 months.
 Immunotherapy likely provides better therapeutic benefit and greater potential for bladder preservation.
 Dr. Kassouf described four trials that recently reported results in this context.

 The fourth advance is the integration of immunotherapy with trimodal therapy (TMT).
 This can take place in the neoadjuvant space, concurrent with TMT, or in the adjuvant setting.
 An ongoing challenge relates to identifying the best sequences and combinations in terms of both efficacy and toxicity.

-Finally, Dr. Kassouf discussed as the fifth advance the use of maintenance therapy with avelumab as a first-line option in metastatic urothelial carcinoma (mUC).
+Finally, Dr. Kassouf discussed the fifth advance, the use of maintenance therapy with avelumab as a first-line option in metastatic urothelial carcinoma (mUC).
 The benefits of this approach were demonstrated in the JAVELIN Bladder 100 trial, including an impressive improved overall survival among patients who received avelumab.
-Based on this trial, the FDA approved first-line maintenance avelumab in patients with advanced UC, independent of PD-L1 expression.
+Based on this trial, the FDA approved first-line maintenance avelumab in patients with advanced UC, independent of programmed cell death 1 ligand 1 (PD-L1) expression.